EGO-Tech/starbase-ships/rigger/README.md

 - Four T2 triangle thrusters providing braking thrust
 - 40 T2 manuever thrusters with plenty of space for more
 - Basic crafting bench to craft refills (will need to bolt own meter upgrade for T2 refills)
-- Extra small propellant tank with own resource bridge for emergency refueling
+- Extra small propellant tank with its own resource bridge for emergency refueling
 - Totally unnecessary amounts of extra hardpoints (all cabled and piped) all over the ship
 - [ISAN Quad Waypoint System by Archaegeo](https://github.com/Archaegeo/Starbase/tree/45a9bb464cb71d7de7a214f8e665111d6b2b5989/ISAN-Waypoint%20System) with custom interface that supports 18 waypoints
-- [NavCas (Autopilot and Crash Avoidance System) by fixerid](https://github.com/fixerid/sb-projects/tree/main/NavCas), customised to integrate with waypoint system, running on separate set of  three ISAN Monos
+- [NavCas (Autopilot and Crash Avoidance System) by fixerid](https://github.com/fixerid/sb-projects/tree/main/NavCas), customised to integrate with ISAN Waypoint System, running on separate set of  three ISAN Monos
-- [Compass by Firestar99](https://gitlab.com/Firestar99/yolol/-/blob/master/src/compass/README.md), customised to integrate with waypoint system and share the receivers with NavCas
+- [Compass by Firestar99](https://gitlab.com/Firestar99/yolol/-/blob/master/src/compass/README.md), customised to integrate with ISAN Waypoint System and share the receivers with NavCas
 - Alert panels and visualisations for obstacle detection
+- Timer panel
 - Two passenger seats
-- Many more extra slots for extra YOLOL or memory chips
+- Many extra slots for YOLOL or memory chips
 - Extension points for modules (currently untested)

 ## Changelog